saifas-admin/saifas_leans/README.md

 Development is carried out with the use of a paradigm TDD.

-There is RSpec-tests for controller, models and helper.
+There is RSpec-tests for controller, models, external resource, decorator and helper.